openl2m/docker-test/README.txt

 Requirements:
     - a working docker host.
-    - rights to create new containers.
+    - rights to "sudo" or otherwize run docker, create new containers, etc.
-    - working knowledge of using docker with compose.
+    - some working knowledge of using docker with compose.
     - git installed.

 Test Setup Steps: